What Employers and Payroll Providers Need to Know About 2025 SUTA Tax Rates

 SUI taxes fund unemployment benefits for workers who are unemployed because of no fault of their own, such as layoffs.
 However, workers who are unemployed due to other reasons, such as “gross misconduct,” may not be eligible to receive unemployment benefits, even if their employer has paid SUI taxes.

 Why is it important for payroll providers to be aware of this?
-Because along with other payroll tax regulations—like the Federal Unemployment Tax Act (FUTA) and the Federal Insurance Contributions Act (FICA)—your customers have to comply with SUTA, or they’ll be penalized by the IRS.
+Along with other payroll tax regulations—like the Federal Unemployment Tax Act (FUTA) and the Federal Insurance Contributions Act (FICA)—your customers have to comply with SUTA, or they’ll be penalized by the IRS.

-The US Department of Labor publishes the tax rates and taxable wage base information for individual states’ SUI programs every year.
-For 2024 SUI tax rates, download the table below to reference during audits or to verify your platform’s calculations are correct.
+The U.S. Department of Labor publishes the tax rates and taxable wage base information for individual states’ SUI programs every year.
+For 2025 SUI tax rates, download the latest table to reference during audits or to verify your platform’s tax calculations are correct.

 How are SUI taxes calculated?